“In this country American means white. Everybody else has to hyphenate.”

 What would happen if we did this today?

-What would people call this today?
+What would people call it?

 Well, we would call it welfare.
 We would call it a handout.